Goals

 2. Heap

-Change to the directory lab4/heapclient to begin your foray in heap allocation.
 So far we have stored our data either as local variables on the stack or global variables in the data segment.
-The functions malloc and free offer another option, this one with more precise control of the size and lifetime and greater versatility at runtime.
+The functions malloc and free offer another option, this one with precise control over the size and lifetime and greater versatility at runtime.

-Study the program heapclient.c.
-The tokenize function is used to dissect a string into a sequence of space-separated tokens.
-The function calls on the not-yet-implemented function char *strndup(const char *src, size_t n) to make a copy of each token.
-The intended behavior of strndup is to return a new string containing the first n characters of the src string.
+dissect a string into a sequence of space-separated tokens.
+It calls the (not-yet-implemented) function char *strndup(const char *src, size_t n) to make a copy of each token.
+Your job is to implement the strndup function to work as intended, i.e., return a new string containing the first n characters of the src string.

-Talk over with your partner why it would not be correct for strndup to declare a local array variable in its stack frame to store the new string.
+Talk over with your neighbor why it would not be correct for strndup to declare a local array variable in its stack frame to store the new string.
 When a function exits, its stack frame is deallocated and the memory is recycled for use by the next function call.
 What would be the consequence if strndup mistakenly returns a pointer to memory contained within its to-be-deallocated stack frame?

 Now that you have the necessary memory set aside, what function from the strings module can you call to copy the first n characters from the src string to the new memory?
 What is the final step that completes the new string?